Tag Archive for: Why LePort Schools

 • A guaranteed spot in LePort’s highly sought after preschool program.
 LePort’s preschool programs are in high demand and usually have long waiting lists.
 At some of our locations, the only way to get into the preschool program is by starting early.
 Enroll your baby now for childcare, and you’ll have priority enrollment, for preschool and beyond!

 • Much lower cost than a nanny, for 5 full days of care.
-LePort’s infant program pricing reflects the quality and care that have gone into the program design, the 1:3 ratio, and the highly qualified teachers who guide our youngest students.
-Still, for 9+ hours of childcare per day, five days a week, the LePort program is about half to two-third the cost of an experienced nanny or other in-home childcare provider.
+LePort’s infant program pricing reflects the quality and care that have gone into the program design, the 1:4 ratio, and the highly qualified teachers who guide our youngest students.
+Still, for 9+ hours of childcare per day, five days a week, the LePort program is often less expensive than an experienced nanny or other in-home childcare provider.

 When a nanny or Au Pair may be the better childcare solution: